Notes on #WFH from #Archimom & Interview w/ Jeff Echols, Assoc AIA

 7.)
 Reach out to health care providers.

 If you, or someone you care about, is feeling overwhelmed with emotions or if stress gets in the way of your daily activities for several days in a row, contact a health care provider.
-Schedule a or call Substance Abuse and Mental Health Services Administration's (SAMHSA) National Helpline, 1-800-662-HELP (4357).Finding the light through darkness
+Schedule a virtual therapy consultation or call Substance Abuse and Mental Health Services Administration's (SAMHSA) National Helpline, 1-800-662-HELP (4357).Finding the light through darkness

 Comments